- Julye Bidmead, Religious Studies

 Claudine Jaenichen was nominated by Wilkinson College, Chapman University, for a National Endowment for the Humanities Summer Grant.
 Awaiting funding decision.

 Claudine Jaenichen was awarded CRASsH Funding Support for Projects with Humanitarian or Ethical Themes.

-Nancy Martin and Julye Bidmead were awarded CRASsH Funding Support for Projects with Humanitarian or Ethical Themes and a grant from the Office of the Chancellor and the Faculty Research and Development Council for an on-campus conference: “Religious Genderings: The Socio-Spiritual [Dis-]Empowermentof Women and Men” (February 26-28, 2014).
+Nancy Martin and Julye Bidmead were awarded CRASsH Funding Support for Projects with Humanitarian or Ethical Themes and a grant from the Office of the Provost and the Faculty Research and Development Council for an on-campus conference: “Religious Genderings: The Socio-Spiritual [Dis-]Empowermentof Women and Men” (February 26-28, 2014).